plow-technologies/inferno/docs/dev.md

 # Importing a TorchScript model into Inferno

-In an Inferno script, you can load the model using the `ML.loadModel` function.
+In an Inferno script, you can load the model using the `ML.unsafeLoadScript` function.
 For instance,

 ```
-let model = ML.loadModel "path/to/model/<model_name>.ts.pt" in ...
+let model = ML.unsafeLoadScript "path/to/model/<model_name>.ts.pt" in ...
 ```

 You can pass arguments of type `array of tensor` to the model by passing them to `ML.forward` along with your model.